MozillaFoundation/mofo-devops/README.md

 Installing the Pager Duty app is highly recommended.
 You can see details of when you're next on-call, what your methods of contact are and set your phone to alert even when the device has notifications muted.
 You can do this in settings of pager duty.

+### SSL Certificates

+In order to ease the certificate renewal process in the future, all certificates should be set to expire on or Around May 1st of the next year.
+The exception here is when a certificate will expire in an unusually short amount of time.
+For example, if `example.org` is up for renwal in September of 2016, we should instead renew it so it expires in May of 2018, instead of paying for a cert thats only valid for 8 months.